-Verizon Wireless remains in the number one spot for mobile phone subscribers in the US.
-However, the company has put most of its marketing push towards promoting its post-paid unlimited plan.
-You would be forgiven if you didn’t know that Verizon also offers prepaid plans as well.
+Verizon Wireless has the most mobile phone subscribers in the US, but the company uses most of its marketing push for promoting its post-paid plans.
+You would be forgiven if you didn’t know Verizon also offers prepaid plans.

-If you want the comfort of using a prepaid plan with unlimited data, Verizon offers such a plan for $75 a month.
-Verizon does say that it could “prioritize your data behind other customers during times/places of network congestion” so keep that in mind if you plan to use a lot of data on this plan.
-It includes unlimited talk and texting in the US, along with unlimited texts to over 200 countries and unlimited talk to Mexico and Canada, along with limited video streaming to 480p resolution.
-It also recently added 3G mobile hotspot data up to 600 kbps.
+If you want the comfort of using a prepaid plan with unlimited data, Verizon offers such a plan for $65 a month with Auto Pay ($70 a month without Auto Pay).
+Verizon says it can “prioritize your data behind other customers during times/places of network congestion,” so keep that in mind if you plan to use a lot of data on this plan.

-While Big Red doesn’t choose to promote its Verizon prepaid plans very much, it does offer some competitive plans compared to its rivals.
-The main issue with its prepaid plans, for people who already own an unlocked phone, is that not many of them work on the CDMA-based network that Verizon uses.
+While Verizon’s prepaid options don’t get promoted very much, they do offer some competitive options.
+The main issue with its prepaid plans, for people who already own an unlocked phone, is that not many of them work on the CDMA-based network Verizon uses.
 Users with those phones should make sure they will support Verizon’s network.